-Collaborate with Existing Workforce Efforts
+Support Existing Workforce Efforts

-Local governments are important collaborators and connectors for existing workforce development programs.
-Connect with energy utilities, trade unions, education institutions and K-12 schools, and social service organizations to understand what workforce development may already be underway in your region, particularly those around clean energy.
+Local governments are important funders and connectors for existing workforce development programs.
+Connect with energy utilities, trade unions, education institutions and K-12 schools, and social service organizations to understand what workforce development may already be underway in your region, how your organization can help them focus on clean energy, and what types of support (e.g., funding, outreach) they need that your organization can provide.